🖥️ Sessions

 }

-You can configure proxy for a session by setting config.proxy fields when you POST /api/sessions/start:
+You can configure proxy for a session by setting config.proxy fields when you create or update a session.

 • server - proxy server address, without http:// or https:// prefixes